ollegreen/Computer_Vision_Laboratory/README.md

 * **How do we use the PyTorch Tensors?** Basically, Tensors are a type of data structure used in linear algebra, and like vectors and matrices, you can calculate arithmetic operations with tensors.

+* **But how does calculating arithmetic operations help us build cool computer vision models and Deep Learning models?** Good Question!
+Think of it as

 ![tensor](https://cdn-images-1.medium.com/max/2000/1*_D5ZvufDS38WkhK9rK32hQ.jpeg)

 A tensor is the basic building block of modern machine learning.
 At its core, it's a data container.
 Mostly it contains numbers.
 Sometimes it even includes strings, but that is rare. ***So think of it as a bucket of numbers.***